fauna-labs/db-migration-tool/README.md

 429 errors are returned from Fauna when you encounter throughput limits (i.e. your account is being rate-limited).
 To adjust for this:
 - Reduce parallelism using the `--parallelism` option.
-- Tweak the following constant values in `main.js`:
+- Tweak the following constant values in `main.js` to reduce the number of events processed per each interval
-    - `duration` - reduce this to narrow the time range for events per iteration
-    - `size` - reduce this to lookup fewer documents at a time
-    - `interval` - increase this to wait longer between iterations so the query limits can "refill"

 ## Limitations